Antoine Lepage (Pagé dit St-Antoine) by Julie LePage

 Antoine is a settler without any apparent occupation.
 He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today Ile Sainte-Hélène.

 In an act dated April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or Page) says Saint-Antoine is "strong as an ox".
 He died by the age of 87 years!

 Antoine and Madeleine see three of their children become "travelers".
 The notary François Lepailleur composes the summaries of acts involving Pierre and Joseph Page said Saint-Antoine:

-"Commitment of Joseph Page said St-Antoine de Longueuil, traveler, to Pierre Papin said Baronnet and Co., to make the trip to the post of Fort Pontchartrain of Detroit, help to mount a canoe loaded with goods, and to go down again in the present year, loaded with furs (11 May 1738) ".
+"Commitment of Joseph Page said St-Antoine de Longueuil, a traveler, to Pierre Papin dit Baronnet and Co., to make the trip to the Fort Pontchartrain station of the Detroit, help to get a canoe laden with goods, and to go down again in the present year, loaded with furs (11 May 1738) ".

 We also find 3 deeds where the brothers François, Joseph and Pierre are each granted a land of 3 X 23 arpents holding on the Chambly road in Longueuil, by the Baron de Longueuil, Charles Lemoyne.
 (Notary Jean-Baptiste Jauvrin, 1735).

 From settler to traveler, to chartier, to carpenter and to shoemaker, lePages have their hearts set on their hearts!
 They are found today in Quebec, French Ontario and New England under the names of lePage, Page, Pages and Saint-Antoine.

 Text by Julie LePage-Brassard.
 Chronicle produced in collaboration with the Genealogy Society of Outaouais, Inc., published August 17 1992.

 LEPAGE DIT SAINT-ANTOINE LINEAGE

-1. lePage says Saint-Antoine, Antoine 1698 Madeleine Colin
+1. lePage says Saint Anthony, Antoine 1698 Madeleine Colin

 2. Page, Joseph I February 15, 1742 Angélique Patenaude